 This web page shows only a small excerpt of our Bottome research.
-Another 251 words (18 lines of text) are included under the topic Early Bottome History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) are included under the topic Early Bottome History in all our PDF Extended History products and printed products wherever possible.

 Bottome Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bottome include Bottom, Botham, Bootham, Bodham and others.

 Early Notables of the Bottome family (pre 1700)

 More information is included under the topic Early Bottome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bottome family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
-The Bottome were among these contributors, for they have been located in early North American records: John Bottam who settled in Virginia in 1623; John Bottom settled in Virginia in 1623; Richard Bottom settled in Virginia in 1633; Parker Bottom settled in New England
+The Bottome were among these contributors, for they have been located in early North American records: John Bottam who settled in Virginia in 1623; John Bottom settled in Virginia in 1623; Richard Bottom settled in Virginia in 1633; Parker Bottom settled in New England in 1850.

 Contemporary Notables of the name Bottome (post 1700) +